Exodromy: Spectral higher topoi

 More generally, write

 for the full subcategory whose objects are spectral \topoi and whose morphisms are squares

 of coherent geometric morphisms.
-We observe that the pullback of a spectral \topos along the geometric morphism induced by a quasicompact continuous map is again spectral, whence the functor $\fromto{\StrTopspec_{\infty}}{\TSpc^{\spec}}$ is a cartesian fibration. \end{dfn}
+As a consequence of \Cref{lem:orientedcoherent} we observe that the pullback of a spectral \topos along the geometric morphism induced by a quasicompact continuous map is again spectral.
+Hence the functor $\fromto{\StrTopspec_{\infty}}{\TSpcspec}$ is a cartesian fibration. \end{dfn}